 Ashley Harwood currently lives in Charleston, SC, where she creates her work and teaches at her personal studio.
 She has demonstrated in a number of professional venues throughout the US and abroad, as far away as Australia.
 Her teaching focuses on fine spindle turning and the Push Cut method of bowl turning along with the 40/40 grind on a bowl gouge.
 She received a BFA from Carnegie Mellon with a focus in sculpture and installation, and her design aesthetic is heavily influenced by her background in glass blowing.
 Ashley focuses on works that are completed entirely on the lathe, without carving, texturing, or burning.
 She uses simple, classic forms along with distinctive design elements that result in an approachable body of work with a high level of craftsmanship.
 Primarily, she makes utilitarian bowls, ornaments, and jewelry.
 Her teaching has a strong focus on tool control and sharpening.

 Find out more about Ashley by visiting her website: ashleyharwood.net, on Instagram @ashleygharwood , or on Facebook.

 Benoît Averly lives and works in Burgundy (France).
-Born in 1980, he initiates himself to woodturning at age 22.
-A short training and several trips to Europe and America allow him to become professional in 2003 and quickly be recognized in his field.
+Born in 1980, he initiated himself to woodturning at age 22.
+A short training and several trips to Europe and America allowed him to become professional in 2003 and quickly be recognized in his field.
 Recipient of several awards (“Young creators Contest” of Ateliers d’Art de France, “Purchase Award” from the American Association of Woodturners, USA, etc. ), he still regularly shares his knowledge during demonstrations in different countries.